-Non-GAAP income and non-GAAP EPS exclude costs related to restructuring actions (see Note 6 to the Company's Consolidated Financial Statements in the Annual Report on Form 10-K for the year ended December 31, 2022).
+Non-GAAP income and non-GAAP EPS exclude costs related to restructuring actions (see Note 6 to the Company's Consolidated Financial Statements in the 2023 10-K).
 These amounts include employee separation costs and accelerated depreciation associated with facilities to be closed or divested.
 Accelerated depreciation costs represent the difference between the depreciation expense to be recognized over the revised useful life of the asset, based upon the anticipated date the site will be closed or divested or the equipment disposed of, and depreciation expense as determined utilizing the useful life prior to the restructuring actions.
 Restructuring costs also include asset abandonment, facility shut-down and other related costs, as well as employee-related costs such as curtailment, settlement and termination charges associated with pension and other postretirement benefit plans and share-based compensation costs.